barbaraaboagye/My-MachineLearning-Journey/Projects/Scholarship recommender system/Readme.md

-# Scholarship Database Cleaning and Transformation Documentation
+# Scholarship Recommender and Database Cleaning

+This repository contains two Python scripts for working with scholarship data: one for recommending scholarships based on a user's area of specialization and the other for cleaning and transforming a scholarship database.
+Below are details on how to use each script.

+### Scholarship Database Cleaning

-## Introduction
+### Introduction
-This Python script is designed to clean and transform a scholarship database from a CSV file named "scholarshipdatabase.csv."
-It performs data cleaning operations to handle missing data and restructures the dataset for further analysis.
-The cleaned dataset is then saved as "scholarship_df.csv."
+The Scholarship Database Cleaning script cleans and transforms a scholarship database from a CSV file named "scholarshipdatabase.csv."
+It handles missing data and restructures the dataset for analysis.

-## Libraries Used
+### Libraries Used
 - `numpy` for numerical operations.
 - `pandas` for data manipulation and DataFrame operations.
-- `matplotlib` for data visualization (not explicitly used in this code).

-## Usage

-### Data Loading
+### Usage
-1. The script loads the scholarship dataset from "scholarshipdatabase.csv" into a Pandas DataFrame (`df`).
+1. **Data Loading**: The script loads the scholarship dataset from "scholarshipdatabase.csv" into a Pandas DataFrame.

-### Data Exploration
+2. **Data Exploration**:
-1. Displays the first few rows of the dataset using `df.head()`.
+   - Displays the first few rows of the dataset.
-2. Retrieves information about the dataset using `df.info()`.
+   - Retrieves information about the dataset.

-### Data Cleaning - Handling Missing Data
+3. **Data Cleaning - Handling Missing Data**:
-1. Identifies missing data in the dataset using `df.isnull().sum()`.
+   - Identifies missing data in the dataset.
-2. Creates a new DataFrame (`data`) with selected features: 'Name,' 'Area of specialisation,' 'Country,' and 'Level needed.'
+   - Creates a new DataFrame with selected features.
-3. Splits the 'Area of specialisation' column into separate rows using `,` as a delimiter.
-4. Splits the 'Country' column into separate rows using `,` as a delimiter.
+   - Splits certain columns into separate rows.
-5. Splits the 'Level needed' column into separate rows using `,` as a delimiter.
-6. Resets the index of the DataFrame to have unique index labels.
+   - Resets the index for unique labels.

-### Data Cleaning - Handling Missing Data (Continued)
+4. **Data Cleaning - Handling Missing Data (Continued)**:
-1. Further identifies missing data in the cleaned dataset using `data.isnull().sum()`.
+   - Further identifies missing data in the cleaned dataset.
-2. Drops rows with missing values in the 'Name' column using `data.dropna(subset=['Name'], inplace=True)`.
+   - Drops rows with missing 'Name' values.

-### Data Cleaning - Handling Missing Data (Continued)
-1. Fills remaining missing values with empty strings using `data.fillna('', inplace=True)`.
+   - Fills remaining missing values with empty strings.

-### Data Saving
+5. **Data Saving**:
-1. Saves the cleaned and transformed dataset as "scholarship_df.csv" using `data.to_csv('scholarship_df.csv', index=False)`.
+   - Saves the cleaned dataset as "scholarship_df.csv."

-## Customization
+### Customization
 - You can modify the list of selected features in the 'features' variable to include or exclude specific columns from the cleaned dataset.
-- The script assumes that the input dataset is in the format provided in "scholarshipdatabase.csv."
-Adjustments may be necessary if the dataset format differs.

-## Limitations
-- The script handles missing data by either dropping rows with missing 'Name' values or filling missing values with empty strings.
-Consider alternative strategies for handling missing data based on the specific dataset and analysis goals.
+- Ensure your input dataset follows a similar format to "scholarshipdatabase.csv" for successful cleaning and transformation.

 ## Conclusion
-This script provides a data cleaning and transformation process for scholarship data, making it suitable for further analysis and exploration.
-The cleaned dataset is saved as "scholarship_df.csv" for future use.
+These scripts provide a scholarship recommendation system and data cleaning process, making it easier to explore and analyze scholarship data.
+Customize the scripts to suit your specific dataset and needs.

+Feel free to use, modify, and enhance these scripts for your scholarship-related projects.

+## Scholarship Recommender

+### Introduction
+The Scholarship Recommender script allows users to find relevant scholarships or universities based on their area of specialization or interest.
+It utilizes fuzzy string matching to identify similar specializations in a given dataset of scholarships.

+### Libraries Used
+- `pandas` for data manipulation and DataFrame operations.
+- `fuzzywuzzy` for fuzzy string matching.

+### Usage
+1. **Input**: Run the script, and it will prompt you to enter your area of specialization.

+2. **Data Loading**: The script loads scholarship data from a CSV file named "scholarship_df.csv" into a Pandas DataFrame.

+3. **Data Preprocessing**:
+   - Converts the 'Area of Specialisation' column in the DataFrame to lowercase for case-insensitive matching.
+   - Creates a list of unique specializations from the DataFrame.

+4. **Similarity Scoring**:
+   - Initializes a dictionary to store similarity scores between the user's input and specializations.
+   - Calculates similarity scores using fuzzy string matching for each specialization in the dataset.
+   - Sorts the specializations by similarity score in descending order.
+   - Extracts matched specializations based on a similarity score threshold (adjustable).

+5. **Recommendation**:
+   - Filters scholarships based on matched specializations.
+   - Removes duplicate scholarships based on their names.
+   - Provides a list of recommended scholarships/universities.

+### Customization
+- You can adjust the similarity score threshold to control the level of similarity between the user's input and recommended specializations.
+- Ensure your dataset is in the same format with a column named 'Area of Specialisation' for best results.